 Growing and using medicinal plants has been a practice for centuries and lately, it has gain popularity as an alternative method to commercial drugs.
 The benefits of growing your own medicinal garden are the reduction of dependence or ideally elimination of the need for pharmaceuticals.
-But before you start you should scroll through to discover which are the herbs you want to grow in order to enjoy its the health benefits.
+But before you start you should scroll through to discover which are the herbs you want to grow in order to enjoy its health benefits.

 Before you start

-There are many plants that require the expertise of health professionals or experienced herbalist.
+There are many plants that require the expertise of health professionals or experienced herbalists.
 Some herbs such as Digitalis purpurea also called foxglove has a positive effect on heart function only when a cardiac drug called digitalin is extracted from it while ingesting any part of the herb itself can induce nausea and vomiting and can lead to total collapse.